cboujoukos/CostFree/README.md

-# README
+# CostFree

 CostFree is a crowd-sourced review platform for free and inexpensive activities.
+Users post suggested activities, which get reviews and rating from other users that try the activity out.

-#Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-#Prerequisites
+## Prerequisites

 Use the command below to make sure you have all the required gems installed.